 This means that the Procreation Argument cannot be used to claim that Homosexuality did not exist in Africa before Colonialism.

 Gay Discrimination: The Implications

-Its one thing to deal with the issue as a matter of personal preference, but to deploy the power of the State against Homosexuals based on their sexual preference alone reeks of the same irrational discrimination Blacks, and other racially discriminated groups have fought so hard against in the past.
+Its one thing to deal with the issue as a matter of personal preference, but to deploy the power of the State against Homosexuals in Africa based on their sexual preference alone reeks of the same irrational discrimination Blacks, and other racially discriminated groups have fought so hard against in the past.

 It would also be useful for us to remember that most Anti-Homosexual Legislation in Africa was put in place by Puritan Colonial Regimes, and insisting that they remain is aligning ourselves with the oppressive Cultural attitudes that led to and entrenched Colonialism in Africa.